coollabsio/coolify-examples/README.md

-# Coolify Examples
+# HCS Examples
-This repository contains examples of how to deploy applications using Coolify.
+This repository contains examples of how to deploy applications using HCS.

 - [x] Static
 - [x] Node.js